5y/Firefox-Photon-RTL-guidelines/README.md

 </h1>
 </div>

-## Bidirectional Scripts
+# Bidirectional Scripts
 <p>Bidirectional Scripts is written from right to left  except for the number,  such as Hebrew, Yiddish, Judezmo, Arabic, Persian, Urdu, Pashto, Sindhi, Kurdish, Syriac, Dhivehi.</p>

  - RTL : RTL languages display content from right to left.
  - LTR:  LTR languages display content from left to right.

 <p> UIs for languages that are read from right-to-left (RTL) should be mirrored to ensure content is easy to understand. </p>

-→ Bidirectional
+→ Bidirectional (e.g. نشاید که نامد نهد آدمی )

+← Directional    	(e.g. Hello World )

 <p> RTL content also affects the direction in which some icons and images are displayed, particularly those depicting a sequence of events.</p>
 <p>In general, the passage of time is depicted as left to right for LTR languages, and right to left for RTL languages.</p>

 | Element | LTR | RTL